GrantStenger/stock-price-analysis/README.md

     - LSTMs on time series data (RNN)
       - [Applying Deep Learning to Time Series Forecasting with TensorFlow](https://mapr.com/blog/deep-learning-tensorflow/)
       - [Predict Stock Prices Using RNN: Part 1](https://lilianweng.github.io/lil-log/2017/07/08/predict-stock-prices-using-RNN-part-1.html)
+      - Use S&P 500 from 1950 to today
+      - Try to predict opening prices
+      - Take latest 10% of data as test data
+      - Normalize the data so instead of predicting absolute price, predict relative change in price.
     - WaveNet
   - Multivariate Analysis
     - Techniques